Climate Justice For All Project Grants

 - Grantees are responsible for managing the day-to-day operations of their projects during the nine-month grant period.

-- Grantees are invited to participate in three check-in calls with Climate Reality staff.
+- Grantees are invited to participate in trimestral check-in calls with Climate Reality staff.

-- Grantees are invited to participate in peer-learning activities with other grantee organizations.
+- Grantees are invited to participate in two peer-learning activities with other grantee organizations.

 - Grantees will be asked to submit mid-term and final reports of their project’s accomplishments.